 To help ensure that all state, University System of Maryland and Towson University requirements are followed, current policies and guidelines are listed below for your information.

 Towson University supports the right of university students, faculty and staff to engage in protected speech and assembly, including demonstrations, marches, picketing, leafleting and protesting.
-However, university Time, Place and Manner Policies (PDF) have been established to ensure that such activities do not unreasonably disrupt university operations, violate the protected speech activity of others, endanger the safety of others, or risk destruction of university property.
+However, the university’s Policy on Time, Place and Manner for Expressive Activities (TU Policy: 06-04.11) has been established to ensure that such activities do not unreasonably disrupt university operations, violate the protected speech activity of others, endanger the safety of others, or risk destruction of university property.

 “Chalking” has become a standard communications, advertising and public awareness tool for student groups at Towson University.
-While the university administration fully supports student involvement and political engagement, students and student organizations who wish to chalk on campus must adhere to established Chalking Policy (PDF).
+While the university administration fully supports student involvement and political engagement, students and student organizations who wish to chalk on campus must adhere to established Chalking Policy.

-Towson University serves as the location for two polling places for the general election, one for early voting (Administration Building) and the other on election day (University Union Room 305 - 3rd floor).
-As a general practice, the university supports electioneering in the vicinity of the two polling places on election day and during the early voting period.
-Certain areas near or adjacent to these polling places will be designated as limited public access areas on those days when these polling places are open for voting.
+South Campus Pavilion will serve as the polling location at Towson University for both early voting and Election Day during the 2020 general election.
+As a general practice, the university supports electioneering in the vicinity of the polling place on Election Day and during the early voting period.
+Certain areas near or adjacent to the polling location will be designated as limited public access areas on those days when these polling places are open for voting.
 Electioneering, including signs and leafleting, will be permitted in clearly specified areas during certain times.
 Signs must be removed by the candidate’s campaign representative within one hour after polls close.
 The university reserves the right to remove signs that are placed on campus outside the designated electioneering area.

 The following resources provide additional important information for all persons who wish to vote in the state of Maryland, and for college students (at TU and elsewhere) who wish to vote in Maryland regardless of whether they are in-state or out-of-state students: